Hawaiʻi International Film Festival: Honors

 HIFF annually honors filmmakers for outstanding contributions to world cinema and the arts.
 The Halekulani Career Achievement Award is given to filmmakers with an established body of work for significant contributions to the arts.
 The Halekulani Maverick Award is given to accomplished artists and filmmakers with unconventional career trajectories, often to rising stars of the global film industry.
 The Pacific Islanders in Communications Trailblazer Award honors a cinema artist of Pacific Islander descent for producing award-winning work in independent and global cinema.
 In 2020, HIFF introduced the Halekulani Golden Maile for Career Achievement.
 The first recipient of the Golden Maile was Ann Hui.

-Previous HIFF honourees include Taika Waititi, Maggie Cheung, Samuel L. Jackson, Sonny Chiba, Ken Watanabe, Wong Kar-Wai, Awkwafina, John Woo, Stan Grant, Steven Yeun, Keala Settle, Destin Daniel Cretton, Sterlin Harjo, Dana Ledoux Miller and Albert Pyun.
+Previous HIFF honorees include Awkwafina, Joan Chen, Sonny Chiba, Maggie Cheung, Destin Daniel Cretton, Dave Filoni, Stan Grant, Sterlin Harjo, Josie Ho, Samuel L. Jackson, Jung Woo-Sung, Hirokazu Kore-eda, Jason Scott Lee, Dana Ledoux Miller, Moon So-ri, Elisabeth Moss, Randall Park, Albert Pyun, Keala Settle, Taika Waititi, Ken Watanabe, Wong Kar-Wai, John Woo, Steven Yeun, and many other Hollywood luminaries.

+In 2022, HIFF awarded festival founder, Jeannette Paulson Hereniko with the inaugural HIFF Legacy Award for her lifetime of dedication and contributions to film and cinema in Hawaiʻi and many film festivals around the world.

 Kau Ka Hōkū Award

-The Hawaiian Airlines Kau Ka Hōkū award is HIFF’s main competitive prize and is awarded to emerging filmmakers for their first or second feature film by an international jury.
+The Hawaiian Airlines Kau Ka Hōkū (Shooting Star) award is HIFF's main competitive prize and is awarded to emerging filmmakers for their first or second feature film by an international jury.
+Both fiction and non-fiction feature films are nominated by the festival programmers and adjudicated by an international jury.

 Made in Hawaiʻi Film Awards

-The Made in Hawaiʻi Film Awards is presented by the Hawaii Film Office for feature and short films produced by local filmmakers.
+The Made in Hawaiʻi Film Awards is presented by the Nichols Family Fund and Hawaii Film Office for feature and short films produced by local filmmakers.

+Shorts Jury Awards

+Recipients of HIFF's Best Short Film Award and HIFF's Best Made in Hawai'i Short Film Award are eligible for consideration in the Animated Short Film/Live Action Short Film category of the Academy AwardsⓇ in the concurrent season, without the standard theatrical run and provided the films comply with Academy rules.

 NETPAC Award

-Since 2000, HIFF has partnered with the Network for the Promotion of Asian Cinema to deliver the NETPAC Award for outstanding filmmaking in Asia, and is the only film festival in the United States to present the award.
+Since 2000, HIFF has partnered with the Network for the Promotion of Asian Cinema to deliver the NETPAC Award for outstanding filmmaking in Asia and is the only film festival in the United States to present the award.

+Pasifika Award

+In 2022, HIFF partnered with Pacific Islanders in Communications to present the inaugural Pasifika Award for Best Feature Film.

-New American Perspectives (NAP)
+New American Perspectives

-From 2007 to 2015, HIFF partnered with the Vilcek Foundation to curate the New American Filmmakers (NAF) program to celebrate the work of foreign-born filmmakers and cinema artists currently contributing to American cinema.
-In 2019, this program was relaunched as the New American Perspectives (NAP).
+From 2007 to 2015, HIFF partnered with the Vilcek Foundation to curate the New American Filmmakers program to celebrate the work of foreign-born filmmakers and cinema artists currently contributing to American cinema.
+In 2019, this program was relaunched as the New American Perspectives.